There’s no such thing as a free refinance. Just as with a purchase mortgage, you will have to pay closing costs when refinancing your home loan.

 Your new mortgage will feature some new and different documents.
 Mortgages originated after October 3, 2015 have new forms at the start and end of the mortgage process.

 The new “Loan Estimate” form replaced the old “Good Faith Estimate of Closing Costs” and initial “Truth in Lending Act” disclosures.
 The HUD-1 (closing document) was replaced by the new “Closing Disclosure” document.
 Regardless of how they are displayed on the new documents, your old HUD-1 will give you a good sense of your new loan’s costs.
+Still, and despite the format change, it can be very useful to review your original documents, as the fees for your new loan will likely be similar.

 ‘Points’: The major closing costs in a refinance